 Hyderabad rape accused killed in encounter: Who said what

-New Delhi, Dec 06: Amid questions being raised on circumstances surrounding the encounter deaths on Friday of the four accused in the gang rape and murder case of the veterinarian in Hyderabad, the father of Nirbhaya, the 23-year-old paramedic student who died days after being gangraped in Delhi in December 2012, welcomed the news and said the family's wait for justice ended early.
+New Delhi, Dec 06: Amid questions being raised on circumstances surrounding the encounter deaths on Friday of the four accused in the gang rape and murder case of the veterinarian in Hyderabad, the father of Nirbhaya, the 23-year-old paramedic student who died days after being gang-raped in Delhi in December 2012, welcomed the news and said the family's wait for justice ended early.

 While the mother of Nirbhaya appealed to the authorities not to punish the policemen involved in the encounter.

 Meanwhile, Congress MP Shashi Tharoor sounded a word of caution, saying extra-judicial killings were not acceptable.
 "Agree in principle.
-We need to know more, for instance if the criminals were armed, the police may have been justified in opening fire preemptively.
+We need to know more, for instance, if the criminals were armed, the police may have been justified in opening fire preemptively.
 Until details emerge we should not rush to condemn.
 But extra-judicial killings are otherwise unacceptable in a society of laws," the former Union minister said in a tweet.

 'Justice for Disha’: No more 'Tarikh pe Tarikh', Twitter explodes to Hyderabad rapists’ encounter